AndyCYao/personal_webpage/README.md

 ## Initial Set up

-### Nginx Set up
-- copy the nginx/default.conf into `/etc/nginx/sites-available/` , then link it to
-`sites-enabled` using `sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/`
-- check if things are right with `nginx -t`

 ### Pelican Set up
 - navigate to andy-yao.com/, and run `pelican -t gum`, this applys the `gum` theme to the webpage